 housing provided by or on behalf of the Department of Health and Human Services.

-Note: See the incorporated Wonthaggi North East Development Contibutions Plan on how to account for contributions made before the approval date.
+Note: See the incorporated Wonthaggi North East Development Contributions Plan on how to account for contributions made before the approval date.

 Note: This schedule sets out a summary of the costs and contributions prescribed in the development contributions plan.
 Refer to the incorporated development contributions plan for full details.